kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

-Toggle between data and histgram equalized version h Loop forward through list with colormaps           page-up Loop backwards through list with colormaps         page-down Save curent colormap to disk                       m Toggle between inverse and normal scaling          i reset the colors to start values                   r Change color of bad pixels (blanks)                b
+Toggle between data and histgram equalized version h Loop forward through list with colormaps           page-up Loop backwards through list with colormaps         page-down Save current colormap to disk                      m Toggle between inverse and normal scaling          9 (nine) reset the colors to start values                   0 (zero) Change color of bad pixels (blanks)                b
 ================================================== =============================

-The **left mouse button** must be pressed to change slope and offset of the function that maps image values to colors in the current color map.
+The **right mouse button** must be pressed to change slope and offset of the function that maps image values to colors in the current color map.